-Onjo-ji Temple is the head temple of the Tendaijimon sect of Buddhism, whose “Mii Evening Bell” is famous as one of the scenic “Eight Views of Omi.”
+Onjo-ji Temple is the head temple of the Tendaijimon sect of Buddhism, with its “Mii Evening Bell” being famous as one of the scenic “Eight Views of Omi.”

-The temple is home to a number of historical relicts, not least of which is its Kan-do Hall, a National Treasure.
+The temple is home to a number of historical relicts.
+Not least of these relics is its Kan-do Hall, which is a National Treasure.
 The Kannon-do Hall is the 14th area of sacred ground where amulets are issued in a list of 33 temples in Western Japan dedicated to the bodhisattva Kannon.

-Onjo-ji Temple lights up its 1,000 blossoming cherry trees in spring, and in the fall there are many places to see colorful autumn leaves.
+Onjo-ji Temple lights up its 1,000 blossoming cherry trees in spring, and there are many places to see colorful autumn leaves in the fall.

 |Address||246 Onjoji-cho, Otsu City|

 ・10 min walk from Keihan Mii-dera Station

 10 min from Meishin Expressway Kyoto-Higashi Interchange

 |Business Hours||8:00 a.m. - 5:00 p.m.|